dyno-might/dyno-might.github.io/_posts/2022-08-15-weird-ideas.md

 "
 ---

-It's frustrating to propose an idea and have people dismiss it just because it sounds weird.
-You've surely seen people ridicule ideas like that maybe we should worry about wild animal suffering or computers becoming sentient or comets crashing into the planet.
+It's frustrating to propose an idea and have people dismiss it just because it's weird.
+You've surely seen people ridicule ideas like worrying about wild animal suffering or computers becoming sentient or comets crashing into the planet.
 I've encountered some of this for claiming aspartame is likely harmless but ultrasonic humidifiers might not be.

 The thing is, dismissing weird ideas is *not wrong*.

-I have a relative who got the J&J vaccine for Covid so as some people were getting their *third* shot, she still only had one.
-I claimed that it would be fine to go ahead and get a second shot of an mRNA vaccine since this was sure to be approved soon (and was already approved in some countries).
+I have a relative who got the J&J vaccine for Covid, so as some people were getting their third shot, she still only had one.
+I claimed that it would be fine to go ahead and get a second shot of an mRNA vaccine since this was sure to be approved soon, and was already approved in some countries.
 She gently responded, "I will get another shot when my doctor tells me to."

 Was she wrong?
-In a narrow sense, yes.
+In a narrow sense, maybe.
 Mixing-and-matching of vaccines was approved soon after, and I maintain that this was knowable in advance.
 But more broadly, she was following a good *strategy*: For most people, "just do what your doctor says" will give better results than, "take unsolicited medical advice from uppity relatives."

 From a Bayesian standpoint, it would arguably have been a mistake if she *did* listen to me.
 Skepticism of weird ideas is a kind of "immune system" to prevent us from believing in nonsense.